napari/docs/docs/naps/6-contributable-menus.md

 in all menus.
 Additionally, the plugin's name should also be listed with each plugin contribution.
 Since plugin names can be quite long, future work should consider more concise ways to indicate menu item sources, including using icons.
+If using an icon, the plugin's display name should be available on hover.

 Outside of a plugin's own submenu, the `order` and `group` keys will be ignored for menu contributions. napari will make its own decisions about the grouping